MikeDrewitt/rice/README.md

 # Setting Up i3.
 This section will go into lite detail how to use my files to setup i3.

 	Running/ reading setup.sh will show you the locations of where the files belong at least in my setup.

+	Keep in mind that my terminal settings are not scripted, I use gnome terminal and as of this writing am unaware of a way to script a backup for it's configuration.
+If one exists, I'd be happy to hear about it.

+	Much of my rice will not work without all (or most at least) of the rice section of the install list installed.
+Using the correct args with install_prackages.sh sould install the missing packages needed to make the rice work without too much trouble.

 # Other Distros
 This does work on other distros, I've helped others with setting this up on